 Strength in Numbers

-Invest in a pair of good-sized boxwood that can by shaped by simple pruning into a cone (or, buy them that way!) such as these Winter Gem Boxwood and add cascades of English Ivy to a elegant trough planter.
+Invest in a pair of good-sized boxwood that can by shaped by simple pruning into a cone.
+(Or, buy them that way!)
+For instance, these Winter Gem Boxwood and add cascades of English Ivy to a elegant trough planter.
 Then, have fun with the seasons.
-In fall, pull out tired annuals and swap in dark and light hued ornamental cabbages along with orange and yellow crotons.
-The crotons and Compact Sprenger Asparagus Fern peaking out can come inside at the first hint of frost, but the rest will thrive all winter.
+In fall, pull out tired annuals.
+Swap in dark and light hued ornamental cabbages along with orange and yellow crotons.
+The crotons and Compact Sprenger Asparagus Fern peaking out can come inside at the first hint of frost.
+The rest will thrive all winter.

-You simply can't go wrong composing a container with compact shrubs that are all about their colorful foliage and look great nearly year round months.
-Here Purple Pixie® Fringe Flower and Gulf Stream Heavenly Bamboo play to the purple side of fall, abetted by Fireworks Fountain Grass and Alabama Sunset coleus.
-Now, the coleus will, of course not make the winter (when it comes out, slip in cut branches in cold zones, and bedding plants like cyclamen), but the other plants should look pretty nice!
+You simply can't go wrong composing a container with compact shrubs.
+Especially ones that are all about their colorful foliage and look great nearly year round months.
+Here Purple Pixie® Fringe Flower and Gulf Stream Heavenly Bamboo play to the purple side of fall.
+Abetted by Fireworks Fountain Grass and Alabama Sunset coleus.
+Now, the coleus will, of course not make the winter.
+(When it comes out, slip in cut branches in cold zones, and bedding plants like cyclamen.)
+Although the other plants should look pretty nice!

 Image 1: Singing Gardens; Image 2: Kenneth Philip Landscape Architects; Image 3: The Graceful Gardener; Image 4: Original source unknown; Image 5: Cozy Guide